slprime/ChromaticTooltips/README.md

 **Place:** BODY
 **Mode:** DEFAULT (when there are hotkeys to display)

-Displays a hint that you need to press Alt to view hotkeys.
+Displays a hint that you need to press Alt/Shift/Ctrl.

-**Settings:**
-- `hotkeysHelpTextEnabled` — allows disabling the hint

 ### 8.4. hotkeys